Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

-An essential aspect is that we parameterize our language with a \emph{base (first-order) theory} defining the atoms of the language.
+An essential aspect is that we parameterize our formalization with a \emph{base (first-order) theory} defining the atoms of the language.
 For instance, one can consider atoms that allow list expressions like $arguments.size = parameters.size$, or arithmetic expressions, etc..
-We will also see these two theories in the SMT implementation of therefore left undefined for our constraint language, which focuses only on \emph{composing} such atoms into complex constraints.
+We will also see these two theories in the SMT implementation of Section~\ref{sec:analysis}.
+Yet, this base theory is considered domain-specific and therefore left undefined for our constraint formalization, which focuses only on \emph{composing} such atoms into complex constraints.

 \lP{$<$} \rP{$>$} \newword{\gQUANT}{\text{{\lP}QEXPR\rP}} \newword{\gDECL}{\text{{\lP}DECL\rP}} \newword{\gSET}{\text{{\lP}SET\rP}} \newword{\gVAR}{\text{{\lP}VAR\rP}} \newword{\gEXPR}{\text{{\lP}EXPR\rP}} \newword{\gQVAR}{\text{{\lP}NAV\rP}} \newword{\gATOM}{\text{{\lP}ATOM\rP}} \begin{definition}[Constraint Language $\cLang$] Let $B_1,\ldots,B_k$ be a set of base theories.
 The constraint language $\cLang(B_1,\ldots,B_k)$ (or simply $\cLang$ when $B_1,\ldots,B_k$ are clear from the context) is defined by the following grammar: {